Topic Highlights

 Our Governance Structure

-Our Board of Directors (Board) is the highest governance body at EQT and oversees the management of our business with a focus on policy, oversight, and strategic direction.
-All directors on our Board annually stand for election to reinforce our Board’s accountability to our shareholders.
-We have only one class of voting stock.
-Additionally, our Board has adopted and maintains comprehensive Corporate Governance Guidelines, which require, among other things, that a majority of our directors be independent and that an independent director be annually appointed to serve as our Board Chair.
+Additionally, our Board operates under our comprehensive Corporate Governance Guidelines, which require, among other things, that a majority of our directors be independent and that an independent director be annually appointed to serve as our Board Chair.
 The leadership responsibilities of our independent Board Chair are outlined in paragraph 5(g) of our Corporate Governance Guidelines.

 The Board maintains four standing committees:

-- Audit Committee
+- Audit Committee;

-- Corporate Governance Committee
+- Corporate Governance Committee;

 EQT Board of Directors Composition and Diversity[1]